0DhruvHere0/DualEntry/README.md

 ## Overview

-DualEntry is a production-ready financial accounting API that implements **double-entry bookkeeping** principles with full validation, reporting, and Excel export capabilities.
+DualEntry is a backend financial accounting API that implements **double-entry bookkeeping** principles with transaction validation, financial reporting, and Excel export capabilities.
 Built with modern Python technologies, it provides a solid foundation for fintech applications, ERP systems, and accounting software.

 ### Key Highlights